Operation Silver Wake

-Operation Silver Wake was a non-combatant evacuation operation (NEO) led by the United States to evacuate American citizens, noncombatants and designated third country nationals from Albania in March 1997.
-The operation was performed by U.S. Marines from the 26th Marine Expeditionary Unit conducting operations from the USS Nassau Amphibious Readiness Group.
-U.S. Marines from 1st Battalion, 8th Marines secured the U.S. housing compound and held the U.S. Embassy.
-Over 900 personnel were evacuated during the course of the operation.
+Operation Silver Wake was a non-combatant evacuation operation (NEO) led by the United States to evacuate American citizens, noncombatants and designated third country nationals from Tirana, the capital of Albania during the civil unrest in 1997.
+The operation took place over 13 operational days in March 1997 and was performed by U.S. Marines from the 26th Marine Expeditionary Unit conducting operations from the USS Nassau Amphibious Readiness Group.
+U.S. Marines from 1st Battalion, 8th Marines and MSSG-26 (The Support contingent of the 26th Marine Expeditionary Unit) secured the U.S. housing compound and held the U.S. Embassy.
+Approximately 900 people were evacuated by the Marines as part of the operation.
+Additionally, 105 Albanians were rescued March 16-17 from unsafe and overcrowded vessels.

+Other U.S. Navy ships involved were USS Nashville (LPD-13) and USS Ramage (DDG-61).

+Other European countries such as Germany (Operation Libelle), Greece (Operation Cosmas), Italy and the UK also evacuated their citizens and civilians of other nations in similar missions in March.

 Some of the awards presented to participating units included the Meritorious Unit Commendation, Joint Meritorious Unit Award and the Humanitarian Service Medal.
 Selected Marines were also awarded the Combat Action Ribbon.